SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 Then a last convolution layer is used to compute a point wise correction of the L4 product from the different channels.
 Finally this correction is added to the input interpolated field to produce the calibrated SWOT data.

+No notebook available.
+The method was generated offline.

 <a name="sec42"></a>
 ### 4.2 Evaluation on SWOT swath: Leaderboard